 Congregation Adath Jeshurun is an egalitarian Conservative congregation affiliated with the United Synagogue of Conservative Judaism.
 Rabbi Robert B. Slosberg is the congregation's rabbi and Cantor David A. Lipp has been Hazzan since 1994.

 Congregation Anshei Sfard is a full service Orthodox synagogue with Rabbi Avrohom Litvin as their spiritual leader.
 They are committed to making a traditional Jewish way of life accessible and enjoyable to all.
 "We see our synagogue as a family - a place where friendships are made, simchas are celebrated, and where we can find refuge from the pressures of modern day life."

 Keneseth Israel Congregation is committed to living the teachings and principles of Judaism within a traditional Conservative framework that is inclusive of all members.
 Keneseth Israel Congregation is affiliated with the United Synagogue of Conservative Judaism.
-Rabbi Michael Wolk is the new, incoming Rabbi.
+Rabbi Michael Wolk is congregation's Rabbi.
 Cantor Sharon Hordes is originally from up the river in Cincinnati.
 She is a graduate of Indiana University, Gratz College and the Reconstructionist Rabbinical College, where she was the first graduate of the cantorial program.